-There exists a least-perturbed state of the polar vortex during SC-min/wQBO which is statistically significant (at the 99.9% confidence level); SC-max and eQBO each provides a comparable warming perturbation from this state.
-The combined perturbation from SC-max and eQBO also warms the pole by a similar magnitude.
+There exists a least-perturbed state of the polar vortex during SC-min/wQBO that is statistically significant (at the 99.9% confidence level); the SC-max and eQBO each provides a comparable warming perturbation from this state.
+The combined perturbation from the SC-max and eQBO also warms the pole by a similar magnitude.

-It should be noted that these figures do not capture the full variability of the polar vortex, only that portion which projects onto $P_1(\mathbf{x})$.
-Furthermore, $P_1(\mathbf{x})$ does not distinguish between perturbations of the polar vortex during SC-max from those during the easterly QBO.
+It should be noted that these figures do not capture the full variability of the polar vortex, only that portion which projects onto $P_1(\mathbf{x})$ .
+Furthermore, $P_1(\mathbf{x})$ does not distinguish between perturbations of the polar vortex during the SC-max from those during the easterly QBO.
 We are also interested in finding out the spatial structure of the combined perturbation.
 Therefore, we will perform a series of two-group LDAs to isolate SC effects from QBO effects.
-Unlike previous studies, we obtain statistically significant results when we define perturbations as relative to the least perturbed state.
+Unlike previous studies, we obtain statistically significant results when we define perturbations as relative to the least-perturbed state.

-5. Solar Cycle Perturbation
+5. Solar cycle perturbation

-A pure solar maximum perturbation relative to the least-perturbed state is obtained when we perform a two-group LDA discriminating SC-max/wQBO years from SC-min/wQBO years.
-We use the same two-month temporal average (Feb.-Mar.) in geopotential height and the same QBO and SC indices as used in the previous four-group analysis.
-Figure 6 shows the results using an r = 5 truncation; similar analyses with $4 \le r \le 7$ all have statistically significant separations with confidence levels above 95%.5 The spatial pattern shown in Figure 6a is similar to that obtained in the 4-group analysis (see Figure 5a) with a warming of the pole and a cooling of the midlatitudes during SC-max.
-It is previously known that SC-max warms the stratosphere radiatively over all latitudes (Coughlin and Tung 2004) and that the ozone heating is strongest over the equatorial stratosphere (Shindell et al. 1999; Haigh 1999; Hood et al. 2001).
-The dynamical part of the pattern should be interpreted as that obtainable by off-setting Figure 6a by 0.5-1.0 °K. The resulting pattern is then seen as a larger polar warming balanced by a smaller cooling over a wider region in the mid- and low-latitudes.
+A pure solar maximum perturbation relative to the least-perturbed state is obtained when we perform a two-group LDA discriminating the SC-max/wOBO years from the SC-min/wQBO years.
+We use the same two-month temporal average (February-March) in geopotential height and the same QBO and SC indices as used in the previous four-group analysis.
+Figure 6 shows the results using an r = 5 truncation; similar analyses with $4 \le r \le 7$ all have statistically significant separations with confidence levels above 95%.4 The spatial pattern shown in Fig. 6a is similar to that obtained in the four-group analysis (see Fig. 5a) with a warming of the pole and a cooling of the midlatitudes during the SC-max.
+It is previously known that the SCmax warms the stratosphere radiatively over all latitudes (Coughlin and Tung 2004) and that the ozone heating is strongest over the equatorial stratosphere (Shindell et al. 1999; Haigh 1999; Hood et al. 2001).
+The dynamical part of the pattern should be interpreted as that obtainable by offsetting Fig. 6a by 0.5-1.0 K. The resulting pattern is then seen as a larger polar warming balanced by a smaller cooling over a wider region in the mid and low latitudes.
 This is then consistent with the warming and cooling structure resulting from the deposition of easterly momentum in the high-latitude stratosphere (Garcia 1987) and, in particular, with the predicted pattern during a SSW (Matsuno 1971).